Fruits That Start With U Most People Love To Eat

 Usakhelauri Fruit

-The Usakhelauri fruit is one of the most difficult fruit to pronounce.
+The Usakhelauri fruit is one of the most difficult fruits to pronounce.
 Fruits like Usakhelauri are similar to grapes and are native to the country of Georgia Not a USA state.
 In the country of Georgia, Usakhelauri fruit is often used to make wine.
 The Usakhelauri fruit is also a fruit that starts with the letter U.

 Fruits That Start With U